iboen/kcov19-flutter/README.md

-# KawalCovid19 app is using Flutter
+# (Deprecated) KawalCovid19 app is using Flutter
+Due to resctriction to publish the app to Play Store and App Store, we are moving this app to native Android, not using cross platform (Flutter) anymore.

 ## Features